eclipse-che/blog/_posts/2021-06-23-devfile-v2-and-ide-plugins.md

 }
 ```

-The plug-in `redhat.java` will be started inside the tools container and not bring another sidecar container.
+The plug-in `redhat.java` will be started inside the tools container and in its own sidecar container.

 It also means that all dependencies required by the plug-ins need to be there else the VS Code java extension may fail to start.